getcloudless/getcloudless.com/_posts/2018-09-24-the-cloudless-development-workflow.markdown

 This can do things like validate that your server got configured as expected.

 And there you have it!
+The full build will do all the previous steps in order and then save the image.
 Running the full build is the only way to save the image because it ensures as much as possible that the configure and check scripts are the source of truth for what's on the image.

 ## Testing Your Service